-est colours, and the women with baskets on their Above: The band of musicians waiting for the natives from the forests of shoulders, whilst the chil-Rio S. Lorenzo - BELOW: The little Indians at their athletic exercises.
+est colours, and the women are BRAZIL (Matto Grosso) - S. Heart Colony among the Bororos. en with baskets on their Above: The band of musicians waiting for the natives from the forests of shoulders, whilst the chil-Rio S. Lorenzo - Below: The little Indians at their athletic exercises.